symphonycms/symphonycms/README.markdown

 2. Point your web browser at <http://yourwebsite.com/install.php> and provide details for establishing a database connection and about your server environment.

-3. Jump with both arms up like you're in a car commercial!
+3. Pose like you're being filmed for a dramatic close-up while your installation completes.

 ## Security